Sarid: The Jewish kibbutz

 The area was acquired by the Jewish community as part of the Sursock Purchase.
 The kibbutz was established by Jewish immigrants from Czechoslovakia, Poland and Soviet Union in 1926, on lands purchased from the village of Khuneifis.
 The land was sold by the Sursock family, its absentee landlords.
 The name was taken from the biblical city of Sarid, situated in the southern part of the tribe of Zebulun (Joshua 19:10).
 The ancient city is thought to be located in nearby Tel Shadud.
 By the 1931 census, Sarid had a population of 69, 3 Muslims and 65 Jews, in 9 houses.

 Economy

 In the 1950s the kibbutz established Camel Grinding Wheels (CGW), which now has three plants for the manufacture of cutting discs, grinding wheels and coated abrasives.
 One of the more profitable branches was the kibbutz dairy.

 Notable people

 The poets Natan Yonatan and Pinchas Sadeh and the politicians Natan Peled and Shlomo Rosen were members of the kibbutz.

 The later Austrian president Heinz Fischer spent a voluntary year (1963) in the kibbutz.
+The Irish political strategist Morgan McSweeny lived in the Kibutz for several months in the late 1990s.